rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The remainder of this section outlines guidelines that apps should consider when calling `mediaSeeked`.

-The `mediaSeeked` API **SHOULD** be called when an "intent to seek" is fulfilled and right before `mediaPlaying` is called due to the seek operation resulting in playback.
+The `mediaSeeked` API **SHOULD** be called when an "intent to seek" is successfully fulfilled and right before `mediaPlaying` is called due to the seek operation resulting in playback.

+The `mediaSeeked` API **SHOULD NOT** be called for any cancelled or ignored intents to seek, to ensure that every `mediaSeeked` correlates to the preceding `mediaSeeking` call.

 The `position` value **SHOULD** be a number greater than 0 and less than 1 denoting the percent of the content intended to seek to, if the duration of the content is static and known, e.g. VOD content.